Brewers & Breweries

 Frank Steil died on October 7, 1923 of heart disease.
 He is buried at Lorraine Park.
 The baptismal font at Zion Church of the City of Baltimore bears his name and acknowledgement for the donation.
 He was also active in several singing societies including the German Männechor.

-**Special thanks to Mark Duerr for the mounts of information provided on Steil Brewing and the Steil family.
+**Special thanks to Mark Duerr for the mounds of information provided on Steil Brewing and the Steil family.

 John H. Von der Horst died on July 4, 1894 at the age of 69.
-He died of cancer at his home on 1204 North Caroline Street.
+Henry took over the brewery at his father's death.

 (Now: Camden Yards)